pucheng-tan/WordFlow-wiki/Requirements-Research/List-of-Actors,-Scenarios,-Use-Cases.md

 ### Basic Flow
 1. after the user has logged in, a dashboard will be displayed
 2. user clicks on normal typing mode
-3. user will be able to adjust the typing test (TBD), and the duration of the typing test.
+3. user will be able to adjust the typing challenge (TBD), and the duration of the typing challenge.
 4. once the user is ready, they press the start button
-5. the test will begin with adjustments the user made in step 3
+5. the challenge will begin with adjustments the user made in step 3
-6. the users stats from the test will be uploaded to the firebase db
+6. the users stats from the challenge will be uploaded to the firebase db
 ### Alternative Flow
 2a) the dashboard will be designed in stage 2